- Maps & Photos

 Notes to Mineral Reserve Statement:

-Dilution (zero grade) assumed as 0.1 m on each wall of a shrinkage stope and 0.05 m on each wall of a resuing stope.
+• Dilution (zero grade) assumed as a minimum of 0.1 m on each wall of a shrinkage stope and 0.05 m on each wall of a resuing stope.

-Mining recovery factors assumed as 95% for resuing and 92% for shrinkage.
+• Mining recovery factors assumed as 92% for shrinkage and 95% for resuing.